 When a lender delivers mortgages during a lapse in government authority, it must include the government loan identifier in accordance with Fannie Mae’s usual procedures and report SFC 001 at delivery, to indicate the existence of the lender’s repurchase obligation in lieu of the government guaranty or insurance.

-Upon receipt of the guaranty or insurance, the lender must contact its lead Fannie Mae regional office (see E-1-03, List of Contacts) to request removal of SFC 001.
+Upon receipt of the guaranty or insurance, the lender must contact its Fannie Mae customer account team to request removal of SFC 001.
 Once it is removed, Fannie Mae’s record will reflect that the mortgage is government guaranteed or insured.